 Close to the French border lies the town of Chimay.
 Their pride and joy is aptly named: Chimay!
 This beer has been made with utter devotion since 1862 at the Abbey by Trappist monks, meaning that the beer is brewed under the control and responsibility of monks residing in the abbey.
 The brewery itself is off limits for those of us out of habit, but the Abbey is open to visitors.
 Reward yourself afterwards with a brew and a piece of Chimay cheese at Espace Chimay.

 In the very south-east, deep in the Ardennes, you can find the Achouffe Brewery.
 Here the hoppy and flavorful beer named La Chouffe is made.
 The Ardennes are at their absolute best in the fall, when the foliage and game attract many Belgians on a family weekend.
 Reservations to discover the brewery can be made through their website; guided tours are available on Monday, Wednesday, and Sundays at 2pm.

 © Rudy Pické / Flickr

 3. Trappist Brewery of Westmalle

 All the way up north, close to the city of Antwerp is the Trappist Brewery of Westmalle.
-The abbey itself is not open to visitors but the two delicious beers on offer Westmalle Dubbel and Trippel more than make up for it.
+The abbey itself is not open to visitors but the two delicious beers on offer, Westmalle Dubbel and Trippel more than make up for it.
 As in most Trappist orders, a cheese to go with the beer is also made.
-Just knock on the Abbey gates to buy a piece.
-And no, that was no joke.

 Head back to the city of Antwerp to ‘put the flowers out’.
 Just ask the locals, they’ll gladly explain what that means.
 Antwerp has loads of restaurants, bars and clubs to do just that.
 During the day, it is best known for its diamonds, fashion and great shopping.
 Just a few steps from the magnificent railway station, you’ll find Park Inn by Radisson Antwerp.